 of China's territory is serviced by State Grid

-of clean energy to be integrated into the grid by 2020
+of clean energy generation capacity was integrated into the grid by the end of 2018